monome/docs/norns/study-3.md

 ### off-menu parameters {#off-menu}

 We've been using the default parameter set throughout, which automatically adds what we declare to the norns PARAMETERS system menu -- but if we just want to use these templates for managing values, we can create as many of our *own* parameter sets as we want.
-They won't be hooked up to the system menu, but we can manipulate them in all of the same ways.
+Note that these are just convenience wrappers for using parameter-style formatting without creating norns menu items -- and since these won't be hooked up to the system menu, they don't tie into PSETs, MIDI mapping, or OSC control.
+But they're still helpful for establishing and manipulating variables in creative ways.

 Here's how to create one:

 ```lua
 -- study 3